raphiniert-com/volume_renderer/README.md

 ## Documentation
 In order to generate a [doxygen documentation](https://doxygen.nl) in html, we offer a `Doxyfile`.
 Install the tool and run `doxygen Doxyfile`.
 The resulting Documentation will be stored in `docs/doxygen`.
+Further, in order to get an theoretical understanding of the concepts, read the related published [research paper](https://www.mdpi.com/2673-6470/4/4/49).

 ## Example
 The following video demonstrates the power of the renderer: